Alexander Chernikov

-Alexander Chernikov (born September 8, 1984) is a Russian professional ice hockey forward who is currently an unrestricted free agent.
-He most recently played for HC Neftekhimik Nizhnekamsk of the Kontinental Hockey League (KHL).
+Alexander Chernikov (born September 8, 1984) is a former Russian professional ice hockey forward.

 After two seasons with Lokomotiv Yaroslavl, Chernikov opted to return to hometown club, HC Lada Togliatti on a one-year contract for the 2014–15 season on August 20, 2014.

 As a free agent from Traktor Chelyabinsk following the 2017–18 season, Chernikov agreed to a one-year deal with Admiral Vladivostok on July 13, 2018.